softwaregravy/prompt_genius/PRD.md

 To facilitate prompt refinement and categorization, all prompts will be stored in a PostgreSQL database with vector embeddings for similarity matching.

 - **Single Embedding Model:** Each prompt will be processed with a single embedding model to generate a vector representation for comparison.
-- **Similarity Threshold:** Prompts that share an 80% similarity (based on goal and topic, not structure) will be considered related.
+- **Similarity Threshold:** Prompts that share an 80% similarity (based on goal and topic, not structural similarity) will be considered related.
 - **Parent-Child Relationships:**
   - New prompts are compared to existing ones in the database.
   - If a sufficiently similar prompt exists, the new prompt is marked as a child.
   - Otherwise, the new prompt is stored as a standalone parent.
   - Users can manually adjust parent-child relationships in a review interface.
+  - The system will track whether a prompt has no parent by default or has been explicitly reviewed and set to have no parent.
 - **Versioning and Storage:**
   - **Original Prompt:** The raw extracted or manually entered prompt.
   - **Processed Prompt:** The structured version of the original prompt.